esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 __Photo Web Page__

 Publishes the photo closest to each Trigger time to a chosen folder, but also creates an html page that can select each photo.
 Once the photo is selected, it supports the same drag-and-drop Zoom capability of CrossMgrVideo.
 Photos can be saved locally from the web page.

+__Select latest__

+If ticked, automatically selects the latest Trigger after it arrives.
+If unticked the trigger list will update to show new triggers, but the currently selected trigger remains selected.

 ## Web Interface